 By 2022, this had been watered down to creating “a voluntary exit strategy and pathways for captive lion facilities”.

-These were steps in the right direction but they are not nearly forceful enough.
+These steps were taken in the right direction but they were not nearly forceful enough.
 However, Working towards “voluntary strategies” implies a lack of political will to make meaningful progress.

-In 2024, over five years on from our initial investigations into South Africa's commercial lions breeding industry, the mandatory phase out of captive lion breeding was confirmed in a new ministerial report.
+In 2024, over five years after our initial investigations into South Africa's commercial lions breeding industry, the mandatory phase out of captive lion breeding was confirmed in a new ministerial report.

 Is captive lion breeding in South Africa still a problem?